Will Graber

-William Graber (born June 3, 1996) is an ice hockey center from the United States who currently reprecents Porin Ässät of the Finnish Liiga.
+William Graber (born June 3, 1996) is an American professional ice hockey center currently playing for Nürnberg Ice Tigers of the Deutsche Eishockey Liga (DEL).
 He can also play as a defenceman.

-Career
+Playing career

 In the 2021–2022 season Graber played for the Komets of the ECHL in 59 games and scoring 83 points.
 He had the best plus/minus in the league (+37), most assists (57) and most points (83).
 He was selected as the most valuable player in the ECHL.

 Graber signed a 1+1 style contract with Ässät of the Liiga.
-Graber made his Liiga debut playing in the 2nd line with Jesse Joensuu and Joachim Rohdin on 14 September 2022 in a game against Ilves.
+Graber made his Liiga debut playing in the 2nd line with Jesse Joensuu and Joachim Rohdin on 14 September 2022 in a game against Ilves. Ässät used their right to keep Graber for one more season, as it reads in the contract, so Graber's contract was extended to the 2023–24 Liiga season.